What Is Pulmonary Fibrosis?

-IPF is a condition in which the lung tissue becomes thickened, stiff and scarred over a period of time.
+The interstitial lung diseases, or ILDs, are a group of over 100 conditions that may result in lung inflammation and scarring.
+In the most severe form, this leads to Pulmonary Fibrosis (PF) a chronic condition characterised by shortness of breath.
+Pulmonary fibrosis is a condition in which the lung tissue becomes thickened, stiff and scarred over a period of time.
 The development of the scar tissue is called fibrosis.
 As the lung tissue becomes scarred and thicker, the lungs lose their ability to transfer oxygen into the bloodstream.
 As a result, the brain and other organs don’t get the oxygen they need.
-The scarring typically starts at the edges of the lungs and progresses towards the centre making it more difficult to breathe.
+The scarring typically starts at the edges of the lungs and progresses towards the centre, making it more difficult to breathe.

-Idiopathic means unknown and hence the cause of IPF is unknown.
+‘Idiopathic’ means unknown and hence the cause of Idiopathic Pulmonary Fibrosis (IPF) is unknown.
 In some patients, the disease is genetic.
 Environmental factors (particularly exposure to certain types of dusts) may also play a role.
-What is known is that IPF changes the lung’s ability to function normally.
+What is known is that Pulmonary Fibrosis changes the lung’s ability to function normally.
 Typically, mild scarring of the lung tissue occurs first, but, over months and years, the normal lung tissue is replaced by more heavily scarred lung tissue, which makes it difficult to breathe and deliver needed oxygen to the body.

 Even though the cause of IPF is still being investigated, the following are considered to be risk factors for disease development: